redFrik/udk18-Discrete_Structures/udk180118/README.md

 colours
 --

-we can extend our receiving C# unity script to also understand a message with the address `\colour`. sp open the Receiver script and change it to this...
+we can extend our receiving C# unity script to also understand a message with the address `\colour`. so open the Receiver script and change it to this...

 ```cs
 using System.Collections;